Julie-Fabre/bombcell/README.md

 ### 📬 Contact us

 If you run into any issues or if you have any suggestions, please raise a [github issue](https://github.com/Julie-Fabre/bombcell/issues) or create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-You can email [us: juliemfabre[at]gmail[dot]com](mailto:juliemfabre@gmail.com), but github issues are preferred.
 You can also use the [Neuropixels slack workgroup](https://join.slack.com/t/neuropixelsgroup/shared_invite/zt-2h3sp1nfr-JZrpKWxeVptI0EPbHAoxKA).
 Please star the project to support us, using the top-right "⭐ Star" button.